On the Construction of Generalised Bobillier Formula: On the Construction of Generalized Bobillier Formula

-So, the set of the points ${Q_p}$ is a straight line $D$ parallel to axis $\textbf{x}$.
-Thus, the line $D$ is an image of the inflection circle of the $p-$complex plane by means of an inversion at the rotation centre $I$, (Figure 3,4,5).
+So, the set of the points ${Q_\emph{\emph{p}}}$ is a straight line $D$ parallel to axis $\textbf{x}$.
+Thus, the line $D$ is an image of the inflection circle of the generalized complex plane by means of an inversion at the rotation center $I$, (Figure 3,4,5).

-Since the points $Q_p^1,$ $Q_p^2$, $Q_p^3$ are linear, the vectors $\left( {\textbf{IQ}_p^1 - \textbf{IQ}_p^2} \right)$ and $\left( {\textbf{IQ}_p^2 - \textbf{IQ}_p^3} \right)$ are linearly dependent.
-So, the $p-$cross product of these vectors is
+Since the points $Q_\emph{\emph{p}}^1,$ $Q_\emph{\emph{p}}^2$, $Q_\emph{\emph{p}}^3$ are linear, the vectors $\left( {\textbf{IQ}_\emph{\emph{p}}^1 - \textbf{IQ}_\emph{\emph{p}}^2} \right)$ and $\left( {\textbf{IQ}_\emph{\emph{p}}^2 - \textbf{IQ}_\emph{\emph{p}}^3} \right)$ are linearly dependent.
+So, the $\emph{\emph{p}}-$cross product of these vectors is

 Thus, we can write